spatiotemporal-data/spatiotemporal-data.github.io/bib.md

 ### 19th Mile
 #### Causal Inference for Geoscience

+Learning causal interactions from time series of complex dynamical systems is of great significance in real-world systems.
+But the questions arise as: 1) How to formulate causal inference for complex dynamical systems?
+2) How to detect causal links?
+3) How to quantify causal interactions?

 **References**
 - Jakob Runge (2017).
 [Causal inference and complex network methods for the geosciences](https://www.belmontforum.org/wp-content/uploads/2018/04/Causal-Inference-and-Complex-Network-Methods-for-the-Geosciences.pdf).
 Slides.
 - Jitkomut Songsiri (2013).
 [Sparse autoregressive model estimation for learning Granger causality in time series](https://doi.org/10.1109/ICASSP.2013.6638248).
 2013 IEEE International Conference on Acoustics, Speech and Signal Processing.